This page explains how the GPXZ dataset is built. To learn more about how to use the gpxz.io API see the API docs.

-The GPXZ elevation dataset is a composite dataset made by combining multiple sources of elevation data.
+The GPXZ elevation dataset is a composite dataset made by combining multiple open sources of elevation data.

-The GPXZ dataset starts with a base of ocean depth from GEBCO 2020 and land elevation from Copernicus 30m.
-From there, high-resolution (up to 1m) lidar datasets are added.
+The GPXZ dataset starts with a base of ocean depth from GEBCO 2023 and land elevation from the 30m Copernicus data source.

-- For datasets that have a "0" elevation over ocean areas, this is removed.
+- For sources that have a non-bathymetric elevation values over ocean areas (either sea-surface height or dummy values), this is removed.

 - Small holes are filled using kriging.
 (Large holes will be filled during merging).

-- Some dataset-specific preprocessing is done to remove known areas of corruption and noise.
+- Source-specific preprocessing is done to remove known areas of corruption and noise.